semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart-d3-code.md

 To combine multiple bars, use `<GroupBar/>` and `<GroupBar.Bar/>`.

+To combine multiple stacked bars see [Stacked and grouped bars](/data-display/stacked-bar-chart/stacked-bar-chart-d3-code#stacked-and-grouped-chart)

 ::: tip
 The `<GroupBar.Bar/>` component is a customized `<Bar/>` that has the same API.
 :::